ArshiaRx/Computer-Science-II/README.md

 # CCPS109 - Computer Science II
 * The language used in the projects was java and application used was BlueJ.
-* This Course is taken in Fall 2021 at chang school by (Muhammad Naeem Irfan), ilkka kokkarinen.
+* This Course was taken in Fall 2021 at chang school by ilkka kokkarinen.

 # Bug Bounty List for CCPS 209